mezorian/Linux-scripts-gists/Signal/README.md

     - validate them (checks if they are existing at Signal),
     - write them to your local contact store at `~/.local/share/signal-cli/data/YOUR_NUMBER.d/recipients-store`,
     - remove the new contacts from the config at `~/.local/share/signal-cli/data/YOUR_NUMBER`
+4. Check your new contacts with:
+    - Checking your desktop app
-4. Check if new contacts are existing in you desktop app and your local recipient store
+    - Checking your local recipient store at `~/.local/share/signal-cli/data/YOUR_NUMBER.d/recipients-store`
+    - Using the `listContacts` command
+      ```
+      signal-cli -u YOUR_NUMBER listContacts
+      ```

 ### Troubleshooting
 Let's assume you have a typo in a telephone-number while adding a new contact OR you try to add a contact which is not yet registered to Signal.